Frederick Illingworth: Victorian Land Boom

 The Victorian Land Boom was a period of intense real estate speculation in the 1880s, driven by the rapid growth of Melbourne’s population, an influx of immigrants, and the widespread belief that land values would continue to rise.
 The boom began in the early 1880s and peaked around 1888, when land prices skyrocketed.
 However, the boom proved unsustainable, culminating in a dramatic crash by 1889.
 Numerous land companies went into liquidation, and many investors were left with substantial debts.

 One of the key figures in the land speculation was Frederick Illingworth, who founded the Centennial Land Bank in 1888.
 Illingworth became the major shareholder in the bank, which was created to provide financing for land speculation during the boom.
-The bank played a significant role in fueling the bubble by offering loans to land developers and investors.
+The bank played a significant role in fuelling the bubble by offering loans to land developers and investors.
 However, when the land market collapsed, Illingworth was left with a massive debt of £300,000.

 As the bubble burst, Illingworth's financial troubles were compounded by his political career.
 In July 1889, he was elected to the Victorian Legislative Council for the Northern Province.
 In 1890, he was granted a leave of absence from parliament for a "business trip to Europe."
 However, Illingworth disembarked in Perth, Western Australia, and never returned to Melbourne.
 His seat was declared vacant the following year due to his non-attendance.
 His departure from politics marked the end of his public career, with the financial failure of the land boom remaining a defining chapter in his life.

 The collapse of the Victorian Land Boom had a profound effect on the local economy and on Illingworth's fortunes, serving as a cautionary tale of the dangers of speculative investment and the unsustainable nature of such economic bubbles.